grew-development/myserver-docs/proxmox/opnsense/SETUP.md

 ### Setup "Start at boot"
 As a final step, if you didn't specify it during installation, you'll want to make sure that "Start at boot" is checked in the VM options.<br>
 Otherwise, opnsense will not start when the server restarts.
 <br><br><br>

+## 4. Start the VM and Install OPNsense
+If you did everything correct you should be able to startup the VM.<br>
+Go to the `console-tab` to view the screen of opnsense.<br>
+Click “Start Now”

+Wait till the opnsense installer promst you with a login.

+You should then be able to login as `installer` and password `opnsense`.

+Start by configuring your keymap.
+And then continue.<br>
+I use the German-Keymap.

+Next you have to choose how you want to install opnsense.<br>
+I used ZFS but you can choose what you like.

+After that I used the stripe installer,<br>
+because my proxmox has already raid so I don't need raid here anymore.

+Next select your drive with spacebar and press enter and choose Yes to install opnsense.<br>
+Here you will be asked if you need to be sure that the installation is required. **Confirm this with yes**

+After that you can choose a secure root password.<br>
+**Remember that password!**

+Then you can finish the installation.
+<br><br><br>